andreybratus/tutorial/create-transform.md

 <img src="/img/titlecase.png" alt="To CamelCase transform" width="70%" height=70%>
 </div>

-2. Fixing the lenght of coordinates in columns "lt" and "lg" is performed in two steps:
+2. Fixing the length of coordinates in columns "lt" and "lg" is performed in two steps:
 * Parse the string values to have them identified as numbers by clicking on the arrow near the column title and selecting:
 > Edit cells --> Common transforms --> To number